liviuxyz-ctrl/Cake-TrackerApp/README.md

+Sure, I'll update the documentation to include a link to the demo video named `demo.webm` in the root folder.

 # Datavid Cake Tracker 🎂

 Datavid Cake Tracker is a management tool designed to keep track of Datavid members' birthdays.
 This helps ensure that every member is celebrated, even in a remote, multinational company. 🎉